tigressine/viento/docs/README.md

 * Save your dotfiles to Google Drive every 8 hours.
 * Keep Dropbox files up-to-date with Google Drive files.

-NOTE: Not currently working or under development.
+NOTE: No longer being supported.
 I made this program over the summer when I still used Arch Linux, but I have since switched distros and my needs have changed.

 [Wiki](https://github.com/tgsachse/viento/wiki)